MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-previousversions.md

 <!-- Description-Source-ADMX -->
 This policy setting lets you hide entries in the list of previous versions of a file in which the previous version is located on backup media.
 Previous versions can come from the on-disk restore points or the backup media.

-- If you enable this policy setting, users cannot see any previous versions corresponding to backup copies, and can see only previous versions corresponding to on-disk restore points.
+- If you enable this policy setting, users can't see any previous versions corresponding to backup copies, and can see only previous versions corresponding to on-disk restore points.

 - If you disable this policy setting, users can see previous versions corresponding to backup copies as well as previous versions corresponding to on-disk restore points.

-- If you do not configure this policy setting, it is disabled by default.
+- If you don't configure this policy setting, it's disabled by default.
 <!-- HideBackupEntries_1-Description-End -->

 <!-- HideBackupEntries_1-Editable-Begin -->